P-Saurav/Train-Ticket-Reservation-Sytem/README.md

 # Train-Ticket-Reservation-Sytem
-The Train Ticket Reservation System is a comprehensive web-based platform designed to enhance the efficiency and convenience of booking train tickets.
-It provides an intuitive interface that allows passengers to search for train schedules, book tickets in real time, and manage their reservations with ease.
-The system also offers robust administrative features for managing train schedules, ticket inventory, and customer data, reducing manual processes and errors.
+The Train Ticket Reservation System is a web-based application designed to automate the process of booking train tickets, making it more efficient and user-friendly.
+The platform allows users to search for trains, check availability, and reserve seats online.
+It also includes an administrative dashboard to manage train schedules and monitor ticket bookings.

-This project emphasizes a streamlined, user-friendly experience for both passengers and administrators, ensuring a seamless and efficient booking process.
-It includes security measures for user authentication and data management, delivering reliability and scalability for real-world use cases.

-Key Features:
+Features:

-Real-time train schedule and seat availability tracking.
+Real-time train availability: Users can view available trains and seats in real time.
-Secure online booking and ticket generation.
-User authentication and profile management for booking history and ticket updates.
-Booking management with options for cancellations and refunds.
-Administrative dashboard for managing train schedules and ticket allocations.
+Secure ticket booking: Online ticket generation with secure login and user profile management.
+Reservation management: Users can easily modify or cancel their bookings and request refunds.
+Admin dashboard: Administrators can manage train schedules, monitor bookings, and handle ticket inventory.
+Technologies:
-Technologies Used: HTML, CSS, JavaScript (front-end); Java, MySQL (back-end)
+Front-end: HTML, CSS, JavaScript

-This project demonstrates my expertise in full-stack development, with a strong focus on building scalable, user-centered solutions to address practical needs in the transportation sector.
+Back-end: Java, MySQL